ErikaJacobs/Beatles-Bops/README.md

 In order to use the Spotipy package, API tokens will need to be obtained directly from Spotify.
 [Click here](https://developer.spotify.com/documentation/general/guides/authorization-guide/) for more information on this process.

 ##### *Set Environment Variables*
 For this project to process, the Spotify API access key needs to be set as an environment variable called "spotify_id", and secret key needs to be set as an environment variable called "spotify_secret".
+These environment variables will need to be set on the operating system this project is to be run on.

 ##### *Install Requirements and Run*
 On the command line of your operating system, navigate to the repository directory (ideally using a Python virtual environment).